Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 .. figure:: diagramme.png
    :figclass: w

-   Sketch representing how to build documentation with Papyri.
+   Sketch representing how to build documentation with *Papyri*.
 Step 1: Each project builds an IRD bundle that contains semantic information about the project documentation.
 Step 2: the IRD bundles are publihsed online.
 Step 3: users install IRD bundles locally on their machine, pages get corsslinked, indexed, etc. Step 4: IDEs render documentation on-the-fly, taking into consideration users' preferences. :label:`diag`